thewebkid/v-colorpicker/README.md

 # v-cpicker
-Over the years, many color pickers have been built...

- this is one of them.

- NPM did not allow me to name this v-colorpicker
+Currently in alpha (npm would not allow me to save as v-colorpicker)

- let's move on...

 ## Installation
     npm i --save v-cpicker